 7. Commodities Futures

 You can buy and sell contracts for future commodities including foodstuffs like corn or grain and metals like copper.
 As the supply and demand for that commodity changes, so does the value of the contract, so you could make a lot of money — or lose a lot.
-Investing in commodities can serve as a hedge against inflation.
+Investing in commodities can serve as a hedge against inflation, but this is a complicated market with a variety of highly-competitive players, so enter the fray with extreme caution if at all.

 8. Vacation Rentals

-Buying a vacation home to use as a rental property most of the year when you’re not traveling can help you grow your wealth, said Robert Stephens, general manager of Avalara MyLodgeTax.
-You can use it when you want to take a trip, and then rent it out to cover your costs while the real estate appreciates — hopefully.
-Though vacation rental websites can make management easier, the homes aren’t very liquid, so in the event you need your money out in a pinch, you might have to wait to find a buyer.
+Buying a vacation home to use as a rental property when you’re not visiting can be a great way to feed your soul and your portfolio at the same time.
+You can use it when you want to take a trip, and then rent it out to cover your costs while the real estate (hopefully) appreciates.
+Though vacation rental websites can make management easier, the homes aren’t very liquid.
+So in the event, you need your money out in a pinch, you might have to wait to find a buyer.

 Cryptocurrencies are non-centralized, digital currencies gaining popularity around the world.
 Bitcoin is the most well-known cryptocurrency, but it’s certainly not the only option.
-But cryptos are very volatile and the price swings are not for the faint of heart, cautioned J.R.
-Duren, a personal finance expert at HighYa.com.
+Cryptos are very volatile and the price swings are not for the faint of heart, so this is an option that’s only for the real gamblers out there.

 10. Municipal Bonds

 City and state governments also issue bonds to raise money for projects such as building new schools or highways.
-The interest rates vary depending on the risk of the borrower defaulting — the higher the risk, the higher the interest rates.
-Though these bonds might pay lower interest rates than corporate bonds, the interest is exempt from federal income taxes and might also be exempt from state and local taxes, making your after-tax return comparable or sometimes higher.
+Though these bonds might pay lower interest rates than corporate bonds, the interest is exempt from federal income taxes and might also be exempt from state and local taxes, making your after-tax return comparable or sometimes higher than on some bonds with better interest rates.

 11. Private Equity Funds